Remote Sensing-Oriented World Model: Related Work

 \subsection{World Models and Benchmarks}

 World models generally divided into two perspectives: models that aim to understand the world by abstracting its underlying mechanisms, and models that aim to predict the future by simulating possible evolutions of the environment~\citep{ding2025Understanding}.
-Early efforts such as \emph{World Models}~\citep{ha2018Recurrent} focused on abstracting the external world to gain a deep understanding of its underlying mechanisms, while subsequent work including PlaNet~\citep{hafner2019Learning} and the Dreamer family~\citep{hafner2020Dream, hafner2022Mastering} introduced recurrent state-space models (RSSMs) that designed to facilitate forward prediction purely within the latent space.
+Early efforts such as \emph{World Models}~\citep{ha2018world} focused on abstracting the external world to gain a deep understanding of its underlying mechanisms, while subsequent work including PlaNet~\citep{hafner2019Learning} and the Dreamer family~\citep{hafner2020Dream, hafner2022Mastering} introduced recurrent state-space models (RSSMs) that designed to facilitate forward prediction purely within the latent space.
 More recent advances extend this principle into generative modeling: transformer-based models such as TransDreamer~\citep{chen2024TransDreamer} and Genie~\citep{bruce2024Genie}, diffusion and VAE-driven approaches for scene extrapolation and controllable driving~\citep{wang2025DriveDreamer, cai2023DiffDreamer}, and the JEPA family~\citep{assran2023SelfSupervised} that reframe world models as self-supervised abstraction learners.

+Beyond these task-specific designs, emerging unified multimodal models (UMMs) such as BAGEL~\citep{deng2025emergingpropertiesunifiedmultimodal} and Qwen-Image-Edit~\citep{wu2025qwenimagetechnicalreport} demonstrate the capacity to jointly support both perception (understanding the input image and directional instruction) and generation (synthesizing the new tile).
+This inherent capability for unified understanding and generation, which includes learning compressed representations of the input and inferring and generating new states, positions UMMs as potential foundation world models.
+They naturally handle the multimodal input and the complex generation task, overcoming the need for separate, modular components.
+This work explores how such unified architectures perform when extended to spatial reasoning and world modeling tasks in the remote sensing domain.

 Despite this diversity, evaluation remains a central challenge: existing benchmarks such as VBench~\citep{ji2024T2VBench}, ChronoMagic-Bench~\citep{yuan2024ChronoMagicBench}, TC-Bench~\citep{feng2024TCBench}, and WorldModelBench~\citep{li2025WorldModelBench} focus on controlled or synthetic scene settings, but they do not explicitly involve spatial continuity or geospatial semantics at the remote sensing scale in real-world contexts.
-This gap prevents current evaluations from testing how well world models reason over real-world structures such as rivers, roads, or urban–rural transitions.
+This gap prevents current evaluations from testing how well world models reason over real-world structures such as rivers, roads, or urban–rural transitions, as summarized in Table~\ref{tab:benchmark_comparison}.